vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       The record's attribute dictionary is used as the operand to a string formatting operation.
 Returns the resulting string.
       Before formatting the dictionary, a couple of preparatory steps are carried out.
-The *message* attribute of the record is computed using *msg* % *args*.
+The 	- message* attribute of the record is computed using 	- msg* % *args*.
 If the formatting string contains "'(asctime)'", "formatTime()" is called to format the event time.
 If there is exception information, it is formatted using "formatException()" and appended to the message.
-Note that the formatted exception information is cached in attribute *exc_text*.
+Note that the formatted exception information is cached in attribute
+      	- exc_text*.
 This is useful because the exception information can be pickled and sent across the wire, but you should be careful if you have more than one "Formatter" subclass which customizes the formatting of exception information.
 In this case, you will